gkorpal/minimal-gross/README.md

      └── ref/
 ```

-The sub-directory `ref/` contains the reference outputs of these scripts.
-The rest of the files in each sub-directory are described below.
+The subdirectory `ref/` contains the reference outputs of these scripts.
+The rest of the files in each subdirectory are described below.

 #### B.1 `CM_Gross`
 Contains the script that symbolically computes the Gram matrix of the minimal Gross lattice of all 13 CM curves over $\mathbb{Q}$.